TheekshanaBC/Blockchain-Simulator/README.md

 # Blockchain Simulator

 A simple blockchain simulator written in Go.
-This simulator allows you to understand the fundamental concepts of blockchain such as transactions, mining blocks, and validating the chain via an interactive Command Line Interface (CLI).
+Learn the fundamental concepts of blockchain such as transactions, mining blocks, and validating the chain via an interactive Command Line Interface (CLI).

 ## Prerequisites